mspnp/cloud-design-patterns/pipes-and-filters/README.md

 This example contains three filters that perform processing on an image.
 The three filters are combined into a pipe; the output of one filter is passed as the input to the next.
 The filters are implemented as separate Function App functions and storage queue is the pipe.
 While this pattern shows the Function App functions being co-located under the same Function App for simplicity, they could very well be deployed individually to support more per-filter autonomy/scale.

 The sample takes a source image, resizes it (first filter), adds a watermark (second filter), then publishes it to a output destination (third filter).
 In this sample, the order of the first two filters could be reversed as they are not dependent on each other.
-The pipe is Azure Storage queues.
+The pipes are Azure Storage queues.

 ## :rocket: Deployment guide